Skip to content

 2. If a custom Windows ISO is uploaded to create an Instance, the VirtIO drivers will need to be added to the Windows Installer through the Instance before the Windows Install can continue.

-3. To make sure that the VirtIO drivers are added to a Instance created by a customer-uploaded Windows ISO, make sure that the Instance is assigned the “Windows PV” OS type in OpenCloud.
+3. To make sure that the VirtIO drivers are added to a Instance make sure that the Instance is assigned the “Windows PV” OS type in OpenCloud.
 Once the Instance is made and the Windows software starts the installation process, there may be a point where Windows cannot find the specific disks to install onto.

 4. At this point, the Windows ISO must be detached from the Instance and the VirtIO drivers attached.